-The Tax Lien Sale privatizes a core public function by transferring the management and collection of property tax arrears to private investors.
-As a result, investors and private debt servicers extract massive amounts of wealth from low-income Black and brown communities, push elderly and low-income homeowners and tenants into further distress, and leave neighborhoods littered with tax distressed vacant lots.
-Through the lien sale, the City also squanders powerful leverage it would otherwise have to develop and preserve tax- distressed properties as permanently affordable housing that New Yorkers urgently need, and for other community needs.
+Since 1996, the NYC Tax Lien Sale privatized a core public function by transferring the management and collection of property tax arrears to private investors.
+Investors and private debt servicers extracted massive amounts of wealth from low-income Black and brown communities, pushed elderly and low-income homeowners and tenants into further distress, and leave neighborhoods littered with tax distressed vacant lots.
+Through the lien sale, the City squandered powerful leverage it could have used to develop and preserve tax- distressed properties as permanently affordable housing that New Yorkers urgently need, and for other community needs.

-- Funding for community based organizations (CBOs) to assist property owners.
-This assistance will help ensure that owners avail themselves of all that they have a right to, including exemptions, payment plans and the other options that will stem displacement of homeowners.
+- Robust funding for community based organizations to assist property owners.
+This assistance will help ensure that owners avail themselves of all that they have a right to, including exemptions, payment plans and the other options that will stem displacement of homeowners and fund outreaching to tenants living in tax distressed properties to support their organizing for improved conditions and future community control.

-- Providing homeowners a “last resort” option to remain in their homes by voluntarily transferring their home to a community land trust (CLTs) or other organizations in exchange for clearing their tax debt while retaining some equity in their homes.
-For homeowners who want to remain in their home and community, this provides a pathway to do so while increasing the stock of permanently affordable housing in the City.
+- A voluntary “last resort” option for owners to remain in their homes by voluntarily transferring their home to a community land trust or other organizations in exchange for clearing their tax debt while retaining some equity.

 Testimony